Image by saiko3p Getty Images

 Apparently the prince conceived the entire mausoleum in white marble, but was thwarted by his frugal father who opposed his extravagant idea of draining state coffers for the purpose.
 Despite the use of cheaper material and the obvious weathering, it’s a sight far more impressive than the average gravestone.

 The Bibi’s formal gardens are a delight to explore, with the Deccan hills providing a scenic backdrop.
-It's located 3km north of the bus stand.
+It's located 3km north of the Central Bus Stand – a ₹50 or so Ola rickshaw ride.